 Thankfully Rovers were to be rescued from the grasp of the fire-starter Ken Richardson and his chief puppet Mark Weaver, and were able to begin a new life in non-league.
 Though the reason for the fanzine’s foundation may have therefore been tempered, popular STAND continued on into Doncaster’s League exile to give a considered view on all things Rovers.
 Clayton, initially partnered by Sean O’Keefe, remained as editor until Issue 9, when he was superseded by Nathan Batchelor.
 Lucy Burke, another long-term contributor soon stepped up to become co-editor with Nathan and the pair remained at the helm for 42 issues; a period which brought unparalleled success for the club as Rovers climbed from the bottom half of the Conference to the edges of the second-tier play-offs.

 Whilst Rovers were picking up awards on the field, the ‘zine earned recognition of its own, most notably second place in the sports category at the 2005 Emap Fanzine Awards.
 Unfortunately work and other commitments meant that Nathan and Lucy were no longer able to spare the time needed to produce the fanzine, and the pair stepped down as editors in 2011.
 So as to preserve the presence of a print fanzine at Doncaster long-term contributor Glen Wilson stepped in to take over as editor, starting with Issue 52 launched in April that year.
-Glen’s editorship has brought a number of respected national writers and editors write for the fanzine, and has also seen popular STAND nominated for awards.
+Glen’s editorship has brought a number of respected national writers and editors to write for the fanzine, and has also seen popular STAND nominated for awards.
 The fanzine was named FSF Awards’ fanzine of the year in 2016, and has also been a runner-up in the same category in 2014 and 2017.

 This website exists to both continue awareness of the ‘zine between issues, but also try and offer a bit of reasoned and distanced opinion on all things Rovers online, something which can often be found lacking in the continuous digital rant that is the internet.
 Progressive as we are, we can also be found on social media via the buttons below.